alexiob/umya_spreadsheet_ex/DEVELOPMENT.md

 2. Improve error handling:

    - Rust wrapper should propagate errors to Elixir, and not println
+   - Some functions, like `pub fn has_comments(` trap some errors to return a default value.
+THIS MUST BE RESPECTED
-   - Use Elixir's `{:ok, result}` and `{:error, reason}` pattern
+   - Use Elixir's `{:ok, result}` and `{:error, reason}` pattern.
+The reason must always be a string.
-   - Handle errors in a more user-friendly way
-   - Provide more context in error messages
    - Use Elixir's `with` construct for better error handling
-   - More specific error types/messages
-   - Better validation for inputs
    - Improved handling of corrupted files

 3. Add more comprehensive documentation: